digiaiiris/tuntilukkarihelp/README.md

 # Change History

+## v5.137
+- Bug fix: Modifying hours of an existing entry without role options sometimes resulted in duplicate hours (visible only after page refresh)
+- Cosmetic UI fixes related to showing saving errors and a warning next to task button

 ## v5.126
 - Bug fix: Recording work entries caused 0-hour rows to appear for approving; also Ready to Bill status was removed for existing hours
 - Handle "Too many repeating requests" error by Workday